NOV 2022-APR 2023

 ACTION

-The floods have driven up what were already high levels of food insecurity and malnutrition.
-WFP is providing children under 2 and pregnant and breastfeeding women with specialised nutritious foods to help prevent and treat malnutrition.
+The floods drove up what were already high levels of food insecurity and malnutrition.
+From November 2022 till April 2023, we supported WFP to provide children under 2 and pregnant and breastfeeding women with specialised nutritious foods to help prevent and treat malnutrition.

-WFP also supports the logistics response, helping to coordinate the arrival of cargo vessels, flights, and trains carrying relief items and dispatching them to flood-ravaged areas by truck or boat
+Our funds supported WFP’s logistics response, including the coordination of the arrival of cargo vessels, flights, and trains carrying relief items and their dispatch to flood-ravaged areas by truck or boat.

 WFP does not endorse any product or service.